jacasta2/colombian_map/README.md

 # TopoJSON of Colombia's departments

-In this repo I provide Python notebooks that document the work I performed to create a TopoJSON file of Colombia's departments to be used in Power BI as a shape map.
-This file improves the visualization of a particular deparment so that it looks larger and closer to mainland.
+In this repo I provide Python notebooks that document the work I performed to create two TopoJSON files to be used in Power BI as shape maps: one of Colombia's departments and one of Colombia's towns.
+These files improve the visualization of a particular deparment so that it looks larger and closer to mainland.

-Since the main purpose of the file is to use it as a shape map in Power BI, it only stores the department's codes since additional department-related information can be pulled by making use of Power BI capabilities.
+Since the final purpose is to use the files as shape maps in Power BI, they only store the department and town codes since additional department and town-related information can be pulled by making use of Power BI capabilities.
 The codes are stored in both text and number formats.
 The official codes, provided by the División Político Administrativa de Colombia (DIVIPOLA), are numbers stored as text.
 However, when loading these text codes in Power BI, they're automatically converted to numbers.
-I provide both formats for the sake of completeness.
+I provide both formats in both files for the sake of completeness.

-I'm planning a future update to create a TopoJSON file of Colombia's towns with the same visualization improvement.

 ## Getting started